-- the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - 2. the contractual terms of the instrument give rise to cash flows on specified dates that are solely payments of principal and profit on the principal amount outstanding
+- 1. the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - 2. the contractual terms of the instrument give rise to cash flows on specified dates that are solely payments of principal and profit on the principal amount outstanding

-Foreign exchange gains and losses and impairment are recognised in profit or loss.
+Interest income, foreign exchange gains and losses, and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

-The financial assets at amortised cost comprise of other receivables, due from a related party and cash and cash equivalents.
+The financial assets at amortised cost comprise of other receivables and cash and cash equivalents.